dyharlan/GachaSim/README.md

 # Gacha Simulator Framework.
  A terrible Gacha Simulator Framework for a Terrible Game Genre.

  The example code simulates a genshin impact roll session.
+ This is more of a coding exercise for me during my college java classes.
+This program might improve as I get better with java and programming in general.

  TODO:
 - Implement Fate Points (Genshin, could be too complex to be worth.)